 Adaptive Sportsmen Inc., located in Greenfield, Wisconsin has a mission to "provide recreational opportunities for physically challenged people.”
 They host numerous hunting, fishing, boating, and other recreational events throughout the year.
 For more information, write to them at 8727 Coldspring Road, Greenfield, WI 53228 or e-mail aneu@adaptivesportsman.org.

-Challenge the Outdoors, located in Black Creek, Wisconsin, is "dedicated to serving the recreational needs and desires of the physically challenged sportsperson."
+Challenge the Outdoors, provides accessible recreational experiences to the physically challenged sportsperson in Northeastern Wisconsin.
 They sponsor several events throughout the year, including hunting and fishing excursions.
-For more information, call (920) 833-6274 or e-mail challengetheoutdoors@yahoo.com.
+For more information, call (920) 525-1123 or e-mail CTOforME@yahoo.com.

 If you have questions or ideas, information and solutions that you would like to share with us, you may contact us by e-mail at: horizons@new-horizons.org or to use our NHU E-Mail Form or NHU Community Discussion Board, click on the links below.